Railroads and Mining in Utah's Bingham Canyon, Early Copper Era 1900-1914

 Boston Consolidated

-The Boston Consolidated Mining Company had been organized in November 1898 to develop a copper producing property from 51 mining claims located in the upper portion of Carr Fork, with all of the copper coming from sulfide ores.
+The Boston Consolidated Mining Company had been organized in November 1898 to develop a copper producing property from 51 mining claims located in the upper portion of Carr Fork, with all of the copper coming from sulfide ores found in the underground development mines as the compnay explored the extent of the ore veins on its property.
 Boston Con was involved in development work until late 1903 when they went into actual production.
 Up to that time, they had been shipping some sulfide copper ore taken as part of their development work.
 With the Bingham Consolidated smelting contract in 1903 they were ready for full production.

-But within two years the mine was mostly shipping sulfide copper ores.
-In 1897, three years before the Copper Belt was built, and to overcome the lack of cheap transportation, Utah Consolidated constructed a 12,500 foot long aerial tramway between the Highland Boy mine and the Rio Grande station at Bingham.
+Within two years the mine was mostly shipping sulfide copper ores, instead of the porphyry ore it was looking for.
+In 1897, three years before the Copper Belt was built, and to overcome the lack of cheap transportation, Utah Consolidated constructed a 12,500 foot long aerial tramway between the Highland Boy mine at the top of Carr Fork and the Rio Grande station at Bingham.

 Open cut mining started in summer 1906, in the ore body directly above the Ben Hur tunnel.
 Expansion continued until Boston Consolidated merged with Utah Copper in 1910.